opendatacube/datacube-ows/docs/cfg_layers.rst

          }
     },

-In this example, the most recent avaible 6 days worth of data are used to construct the mosaic.
+In this example, the most recent available 6 days worth of data are used to construct the mosaic.

 Where more than one dataset is available for a pixel, the dataset from the most recent day (according to the ``time_resolution`` rules) takes precedence.
 If multiple dataset are available for a pixel for the most recent day,